liuffy/Open/docs/dev-README.md

 **Day 4-5: Redux Cycles - Part 2**
 * Create components for extension.
 - [ ] `SearchForm`: will be the input form for submitting queries
-- [ ] `SingleResult`: will display the result, based on the user's location (Option 1) as automatically calculated through using the geolocation API.
 - [ ] `ResultList`: will display the results, based on the city inputted by the user (Option2)
   - [ ] `ResultList` will contain an unordered list of `ResultIndexItem`s for each of the results if the user wants to check for all of the franchises in a city.